-The large Numbers of papers of papers published on \textit{Lutra lutra} have precipitated many reviews on specific topics or even geographical portions of the range however there has not been an attempt to review all the papers published on the Eurasian otter systematically.
-There has been a plethora of reviews on specific topics such as diet and genetic methods (Lampa et al., 2013; Reid et al., 2013) while others have looked at population size and distribution (Conroy, Melisch and Chanin, 1998; Prigioni, Balestrieri and Remonti, 2007; Hájková et al., 2009).
-All of these reviews have added valuable insight on the aspects of otter biology they focus on standardising methods and providing standard collection protocols for example (Parry et al., 2013).
+The large numbers of papers of papers published on \textit{Lutra lutra} have precipitated many reviews on specific topics or over geographical portions of the range, such as diet and genetic methods (Lampa et al., 2013; Reid et al., 2013), and population size and distribution (Conroy, Melisch and Chanin, 1998; Prigioni, Balestrieri and Remonti, 2007; Hájková et al., 2009).
+These reviews have added valuable insight on the aspects of otter biology, standardising methods and providing standard collection protocols, for example (Parry et al., 2013).
 Furthermore, there have been several reviews synthesising the information we currently possess on \textit{Lutra lutra} aiming to provide a full account of what we know about this specie s (Yoxon and Yoxon Iosf, 2019).
 However, none of these reviews have systematically categorised the literature to identify the topical and geographical patterns that have developed overtime.
-Here we focus on the general trends in the literature itself to identify areas that have been sufficiently studied and those that have not, with the aim of providing priorities for future research.
-A systematic review of the whole field gives a valuable insight into the areas which remain understudied and equally those that perhaps do not warrant further investigation (Stewart, Coles and Pullin, 2005).
+Here, we focus on the general trends in the literature itself to identify areas that have been well studied and those that have not, with the aim of providing priorities for future research.
+A systematic review of the whole field gives a valuable insight into the areas which remain understudied and equally those that perhaps need not be prioritised for further investigation at this time (Stewart, Coles and Pullin, 2005).

-Here we collected a all papers published on \textit{Lutra lutra} on several databases (google Scholar, web of science, and The IUCN otter specialist group) and categorising them by broad topic, specific focus of the study, data collected, analysis methodology, and location of study in order to determine patterns in research topics as well as determine the types of sampling most studied. our initial searches identified over 1200 papers of these 798 were taken forward into our study the main reason for rejection was lack of peer review grey literature was excluded.
+We collected all papers published on \textit{Lutra lutra} on several databases (Google Scholar, Web of Science, and The IUCN Otter Specialist Group), following PRISMA guidelines (REF).
+We then categorised them by broad topic, specific focus of the study, data collected, analysis methodology, and location of study, in order to determine patterns in research topics as well as determining the types of sampling most undertaken.
+Our initial searches identified over 1200 papers of these 798 were taken forward into our study the main reason for rejection was lack of peer review grey literature was excluded.
 We also only reviewed papers in English a despite searching for studies published in other languages as we couldn’t reliably evaluate those manuscripts.
 These papers were analysed, and we have identified several topics that have been well covered as well as some that have been largely ignored.
 As a result we have identify several areas in need of further study while highlighting subjects that may benefit from reassessment with more modern methodologies.

 subsection*{Aims}